d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 Consider word $w_i$
 that may occur multiple times
-in the dataset (corpus).
+in the corpus.
-In the entire dataset,
+In the entire corpus,
 all the context words
 wherever $w_i$ is taken as their center word form a *multiset* $\mathcal{C}_i$